About me

 • The Daily Express Online

 I am now the author of three published books with “A Vision of Exercise” the latest to be published in April 2018 again on Bennion Kearny Publishing.
-The foreword of which was written by multiple Ashes and World Cup winning England wicket-keeper batter Sarah Taylor.
+The foreword of which was written by multiple Ashes and World Cup winning England and Wales wicket-keeper batter Sarah Taylor.

 Since Tuesday 8th June 2021, I have been employed in a paid role by Your Space.